postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 > In this example, the collection runs for the month of March 2020 is 3900.

-* __Views of private documentation__ is the number of private documentation views
+* __Views of private documentation__ is the number of times people have viewed your team's private documentation
-* __Views of public documentation__ is the number of public documentation views
+* __Views of public documentation__ is the number of times people have viewed your team's public documentation

 [![public private documentation](https://assets.postman.com/postman-docs/views-documentation.jpg)](https://assets.postman.com/postman-docs/views-documentation.jpg)

-> In this example, the number of private documentation views for May 2020 is 1616 where as the number of public documentation views is 74,364.
+> In this example, the number of private documentation views for May 2020 is 1616 while the number of public documentation views is 74364.

-* __Empty workspaces__ with no collections in them
+* __Empty workspaces__ are workspaces with no collections in them
-* __Active workspaces__ with at least one revision during a recent period, not including personal workspaces
+* __Active workspaces__ have at least one revision during a recent period, not including personal workspaces

-## All APIs
+## All APIs reports

-The __Reports__ &gt; __All APIs__ report provides metrics, including API overview, total APIs, visualization on API development, and details of APIs with and without mocks, monitors, tests and documentation separately.
-This dashboard view can be split into 2 sections:
+The __Reports__ &gt; __All APIs__ report provides metrics including an overview of your total APIs, a visualization of API creation over time, and a separate view of your APIs with and without mocks, monitors, tests, and documentation.
+This dashboard view can be split into two sections:

 * [API overview](#api-overview)
 * [API development](#api-development)